Skip to main content Skip to footer

 If this is the case, you define working too much as a weakness, which could suggest you don't really want to work much after all?!

-It's Simple: Honesty Really Is The Best Policy
+It's Simple: Honesty Is The Best Policy

 Why do you ask?

 Secondly, any good interviewer will check your references.
 If your answers don't match what they've heard from you, it's extremely likely that you'll lose the chance for the job.
 Assuming you want to land a position where you'll thrive, this should be your goal too - and, unfortunately, honesty is more likely to get you there.
-Just provide a well-prepared, yet honest, answer and fingers crossed you will have that dream job in no time!
+Just provide a well-prepared, yet honest, answer, and fingers crossed, you will have that dream job in no time!

 From The Interviewer's Perspective